Step one – Cultural fit : a shared mentality

 When it comes to managing your valuable floating assets, at Seavie we believe it is also important to understand the needs of clients of the shipowner as well as the shipowners themselves.
 A greater understanding of the cargo requirements, port call patterns and trading routes, bunkering and supply chain optimization all go hand in hand with a comprehensive analysis of the technical, HSSEQ and crewing requirements for each vessel.
 By gathering all the necessary data in advance, the number of assumptions are reduced, thereby ensuring a realistic estimation of operations and maintenance resource requirements.

 Step three – A technical and commercial proposal that covers all bases

 The SEAVIE team will then present an overview of proposed HSSEQ policies, a recommended organizational structure that matches the two organizations’ ambitions as well as the specific certification and management system.
 The technical proposal will describe in details the crew management and sourcing set-up, a formal technical maintenance plan as well as a logistics plan for stores, spares and lubricant oils.
 The commercial proposal will then provide the operating expenses for manning cost, maintenance and repair, insurance and the annual management fee.

 Step four – A smooth handover with a well-planned timeline

-From day one Seavie will apply financial, technical, marine and crew efficiency parameters to your vessel.
+From day one SEAVIE will apply financial, technical, marine and crew efficiency parameters to your vessel.
 This will allow you to monitor overall performance of the ship management contract in full transparency.
-Regular follow up meetings between Seavie and the shipowner are planned in the initial stages so that the relevant colleagues become familiar with eachothers’ way of working.
+Regular follow up meetings between SEAVIE and shipowner are planned in the initial stages so that the relevant colleagues become familiar with eachothers’ way of working.